fmerg/pymerkle/README.md

 **Complete documentation found at [pymerkle.readthedocs.org](http://pymerkle.readthedocs.org/)**

+Merkle-trees employ cryptography to solve in almost logarithmic manner the computationally expensive problem of preserving data consistency over peer-to-peer networks and distributed systems.

 _Pymerkle_ provides a class for binary balanced Merkle-trees (with possibly odd number of leaves), capable of generating Merkle-proofs (audit-proofs and consistency-proofs) and performing inclusion-tests.
 It supports almost all combinations of hash functions (including SHA3 variations) and encoding types, with defense against second-preimage attack by default enabled.
-It further provides flexible validation mechanisms, allowing for direct verification of existence and integrity of encrypted data.
+It further provides flexible mechanisms, allowing for leveraged validation of existence and integrity of encrypted data.

 It is a zero dependency library (with the inessential exception of [`tqdm`](https://github.com/tqdm/tqdm) for displaying progress bars).